google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 collection: introduction-to-media
 key-takeaways:
   add-a-video:
-    - Use the video element to load, decode, and play video in your site.
     - Don't load the whole video if unnecessary &ndash; specify a start and end time.
     - Include a poster image so the user sees something meaningful right away.
     - Specify multiple file formats since not all browsers support the same format.